-Non-admitted patient cost data was received for eight jurisdictions.
-NHCDC Round 26 (2021-22) included non-admitted data for 289 ABF establishments and 148 Tier 2 classes, compared to 242 ABF establishments and 145 Tier 2 classes in NHCDC Round 25 (2020-21).
+Non-admitted patient cost data was received for seven jurisdictions.
+NHCDC Round 27 (2022-23) included non-admitted data for 289 ABF establishments and 145 valid Tier 2 classes which successfully map to the Tier 2 Non-admitted Care Services Classification, compared to 285 ABF establishments and 144 Tier 2 classes in NHCDC Round 26 (2021-22).
 Similarly to other streams, blood, PBS, and TTR were removed.

-In NEP24, the cost weights for some clinics were determined using the 2012 EY Costing Study.
-The direct costs collected were inflated to 2021-22 in-scope costs using a combination of an historical inflation factor of 1.25 to account for overheads, and the historical NEP indexation rates.
+In NEP25, the cost weights for some classes were determined using the 2012 EY Costing Study.
+The direct costs collected were inflated to 2022-23 in-scope costs using a combination of an historical inflation factor of 1.25 to account for overheads, and the historical NEP indexation rates.